rahman13301/Docker-Compose/README.md

 step 15: **docker ps**
-At the end You have successfully,
+At the end You have successfully defined and run multi-container Docker applications using a single YAML file (docker-compose.yml)

-Set up EC2

 Installed Docker & Docker Compose